opres/opres.github.io/index.md

 supported](https://github.com/ZotPlus/zotero-better-bibtex/issues/143).
 Or, to be fully exact, you can have it installed in both, but running both at the same time will have BBT break at indeterminate occasions.
 Recoverable, but not fun.

-Start by downloading the [latest version](https://github.com/ZotPlus/zotero-better-bibtex/releases/download/{% include better-bibtex-version.html %}/zotero-better-bibtex-{% include better-bibtex-version.html %}.xpi) (**{% include better-bibtex-version.html %}**), and then
+Start by downloading the, and then

 ## BBT for Zotero Firefox